openebs-archive/openebs-docs/docs/ugcstor.md

   Namespaces: <none>
 ```

-Errors appear for incomplete or partial restores.
+Errors usually appear for incomplete or partial restores.
 Warnings appear for non-blocking issues (e.g. the restore looks "normal" and all resources referenced in the backup exist in some form, although some of them may have been pre-existing).

 Both errors and warnings are structured in the same way:

-  Velero: A list of system-related issues encountered by the Velero server (e.g. couldn't read directory).
+  **Velero**: A list of system-related issues encountered by the Velero server (e.g. couldn't read directory).

-  Cluster: A list of issues related to the restore of cluster-scoped resources.
+  **Cluster**: A list of issues related to the restore of cluster-scoped resources.

-  Namespaces: A map of namespaces to the list of issues related to the restore of their respective resources.
+  **Namespaces**: A map of namespaces to the list of issues related to the restore of their respective resources.

-Some general commands for troubleshooting that may be helpful:
+Some general commands for troubleshooting:
-`velero backup describe <backupName>` - describe the details of a backup
+- `velero backup describe <backupName>`  - describe the details of a backup
-`velero backup describe <backupName>` --details - describe the details of a backup and snapshot of persistent volumes
+- `velero backup describe <backupName> --details`  - describe the details of a backup and snapshot of persistent volumes
-`velero backup logs <backupName>` - fetch the logs for this specific backup.
+- `velero backup logs <backupName>`  - fetch the logs for this specific backup.
 Useful for viewing failures and warnings, including resources that could not be backed up.
-`velero restore describe <restoreName>` - describe the details of a restore
+- `velero restore describe <restoreName>`  - describe the details of a restore
-`velero restore logs <restoreName>` - fetch the logs for this specific restore.
+- `velero restore logs <restoreName>`  - fetch the logs for this specific restore.
 Useful for viewing failures and warnings, including resources that could not be restored.
-`kubectl logs deployment/velero -n velero` - fetch the logs of the velero server pod.
+- `kubectl logs deployment/velero -n velero`  - fetch the logs of the velero server pod.
 This provides the output of the Velero server processes.

-You can increase the verbosity of velero server logging by editing Velero deployment file to look like this:
+You can increase the verbosity of velero server logging by editing Velero deployment file using the command `kubectl edit deployment/velero -n velero`

+The Snippet of deployment YAML file looks as below:

 ```
-kubectl edit deployment/velero -n velero
 ...
    containers:
      - name: velero